tstrijdhorst/threat-modeling/readme.md

 * If necessary rinse & repeat

 _Note: to any of the questions below you can always answer __unknown__.
 However, what does it tell you that this is unknown?_
-_Note: accepting the risk (i.e do nothing) is also a valid response and will necessarily be the answer to many threats_
+_Note: accepting the risk (i.e do nothing) is also a valid response and will necessarily be the answer to many threats._

 ## Identify the threat